DerJH/EOmapmaker/README.md

 A shiny app to download a satellite image and combine it with an EO outreach poster.

 ## Background
 Welcome!
-This project hosts the script to the compagnion site to the outreach project *We can see our oceans from space - a tailored illustrated guide to promote engagement with Earth Observation* of the [National Oceangraphic Centre (NOC)](https://www.noc.ac.uk).
-The project was supported by a generous grant from [AGU](https://www.agu.org).
-In the project, we made a two-paged leaflet that explains on one page the basic principles of earth observation and features on the other page a recent satelite image of a specified area.
-The website is run by a shiny application and will enable you to assemble your own printable two-page pdf with a satellite image of an area of your choosing.
-It uses up to date images from the Sentinel satellites of the European Space agency through the [Sentinel Hub](https://www.sentinel-hub.com) service via a WMS request.
+This website is a companion site to the outreach project We can see our oceans from space - a tailored illustrated guide to promote engagement with Earth Observation, funded by the AGU as part of celebrating 100 years of Earth and Space science.
+[Heuschele.com](https://www.heuschele.com) and the UK [National Oceangraphic Centre](https://www.noc.ac.uk) worked in partnership to make and share a two-paged poster that explains on one page the basic principles of earth observation and features on the other page a recent satellite image of a specified area.

+By running this app you will be able to assemble your own printable two-page pdf version with a satellite image of an area of your choosing.
+It uses up to date images from the Sentinel satellites of the European Space Agency.
+This website uses the services provided by Sentinel Hub [Sentinel Hub](https://www.sentinel-hub.com) via a WMS request.

 ## The script
 The script is a shiny application and written in R. In case you want to you use [the complete shiny script](../EOmapmaker/app.R) or parts of it in your own project here are some explanations to the different parts of the script.